vipl0ve/product-management-guide/README.md

-# Product Management Guide
+# A Complete Product Management Guide
-A Comprehensive Guide for Product Management
+This is a comprehensive guide for an aspiring product managers to learn about Product Management

 ### A comprehensive list of product management courses (updated January 2018)
 https://productcoalition.com/a-comprehensive-list-of-product-management-courses-522ad0b96b75